We can...

 Raffles were my biggest money makers, but they were also a great way to teach kids about the skills of marketing.

-The mass production product we planned, organized and implemmented helped me fill my classroom consumable account and gave me the opportunity to discuss the pros and cons of repetitive skills.
+The mass production product we planned, organized and implemmented helped me fill my classroom consumable account and gave me the opportunity to discuss the pros and cons of repetitive skills because we created and manufactured a mass production product which we sold.

 Donations

-Because word got around that I enjoyed teaching MST I had a lot of equipment donated to my room, especially, tools, computers and computer accessories.
+Word got around that I enjoyed teaching MST so I had a lot of equipment donated to my room, especially, tools, computers and computer accessories.

 With the money we earned yearly, donations, and my ability to plan and make the things I needed for my room, over the years, my students' learning environment became efficient and productive.